Those Who Survived The Boss From Hell

 Defining the Parameters

-As you are not dealing with a rational human being, you have no reason to feel guilt if you unwork, commitment to the job, even interest, or any form of loyalty.
+As you are not dealing with a rational human being, you have no reason to feel guilt if you unwork.
+No need for commitment, even interest in the job.
+And certainly, no loyalty.

 These are a few ‘survivor stories’.